vagnerereno/localizacaoYosoy/README.md

 <h2> Android application to perform practical experiments on the MQTT and CoAP protocols with DES, TEA, AES128 and AES256 security mechanisms</h2>

-Siga as instruções a seguir para obter uma cópia do projeto.

 <b><h3> Follow the instructions below to obtain a copy of the project. </h3></b>

 → You will need the following components: